 Rhino objects in Python

-This guide provides an overview of a RhinoScriptSytntax Object Geometry in Python.
+This guide provides an overview of RhinoScriptSyntax Object Geometry in Python.

-Rhino can create and manipulate a number of geometric objects, including points, point clouds, curves, surfaces, B-reps, meshes, lights, annotations, and references.
+Rhino can create and manipulate a number of objects, including points, point clouds, curves, surfaces, B-reps, meshes, lights, annotations, and references.
 Each object in the Rhino document is identified by a globally unique identifier, or GUID, that is generated and assigned to objects when they are created.
-Because identifiers are saved in the 3DM file, an object’s identifier will be the same between editing sessions.
+Object identifiers are saved in the 3dm file, so an object’s identifier will be the same between editing sessions.

 For convenience, RhinoScriptSyntax returns object identifiers in the form of a string.
 For example, an object’s identifier will look something like the following: